LiamProbert/LiamProbert/README.md

 # Hi, I'm Liam

-IT support professional in training, currently transitioning from a customer-facing career into IT.
+IT support professional in training, currently transitioning from a customer facing career into IT.
 Based near Glasgow, Scotland.

 ## Certifications